 (a) The person in the Honorary Treasurer Role shall receive all monies due to the Association.
 They will maintain the Association's bank account.

 (b) The Annual Accounts shall be made up to the end of the financial year and duly audited for submission to the Annual General Meeting.

 The members shall meet (in person or by some other means) annually unless there are exceptional reasons not to.

 (a) To receive the Annual Report of the Secretary.

-(b) To receive the Audited Balance Sheet and Statement of Accounts for the previous TWELVE months ending the last day of May.
+(b) To receive the Audited Balance Sheet and Statement of Accounts for the previous financial year

-(e) TWENTY ONE days notice of the Annual General Meeting must be given to all members, and motions not on the agenda may only be brought forward by the consent of the Chairman and a majority of those present and eligible to vote.
-Such votes to be taken by the Chairman without discussion.
+(d) Notice of the Annual General Meeting must be given to members.
+Motions not on the agenda may be brought forward by the consent of the Chairman and a majority of those present and eligible to vote.

 (g) Members at the Annual General Meeting shall elect honorary Auditor(s).

-The Association may at any time be dissolved by a resolution passed by a THREE FOURTHS majority of those present and voting at a meeting of which TWENTY EIGHT days notice In writing, setting out the nature of the resolution, shall have been sent to all members whose subscriptions are not in arrears when the notice Is formulated.
-Any assets at the dissolution shall be transferred to a charitable organization, as approved at the meeting, and operating for the benefit of the residents in the East Barnet area.
+The Association may at any time be dissolved by a resolution passed by a THREE FOURTHS majority of those present and voting at a meeting of which TWENTY-EIGHT days' notice in writing, setting out the nature of the resolution, shall have been sent to members.
+Any assets at the dissolution shall be transferred to a charitable organisation, as approved at the meeting, and operating for the benefit of the residents in the Association's area.

 (This revised constitution was ratified at the AGM held on 18th October 2021)